haroldcarr/blockchain-explained/a002-the-block-in-blockchain-merkle-tree/README.md

-The exposition [The Chain in Blockchain](%22http://haroldcarr.com/posts/2017-06-19-the-chain-in-blockchain.html%22) explained how blocks are linked in chains using `bPrevHash` etc. Here the focus is on `bMerkleRoot`.
+The exposition [The Chain in Blockchain](%22http://haroldcarr.com/posts/2017-06-19-the-chain-in-blockchain.html%22) explained how blocks are linked in chains using `bPrevHash` etc. The above definitions are to relate the current exposition to the previous exposition.
+They are not futher used below.
+Here the focus is on `bMerkleRoot`.

 merkle root
 -----------